mailchimp/content-style-guide/03-writing-about-people.html.md

 Don’t describe a person as “mentally ill.”
 If a reference to a person’s mental or cognitive condition is warranted, use the same rules as writing about people with physical disabilities or medical conditions and emphasize the person first.

+### Race

+At Mailchimp, when we write about a culture or ethnicity, we capitalize the name.
+For example, we capitalize Black as it refers to Americans in the African diaspora while we keep white lowercase since white refers to the color of a person’s skin and not a group of people.

 ### Vision

 Use the adjective “blind” to describe a person who is unable to see.
 Use “low vision” to describe a person with limited vision.